Are you trying to learn everything about Cricut Design Space and don’t even know where to start?

 Some of the options you have:

-– Bold: it will make the font thicker.
+– Bold will make the font thicker.

-m.
+n.
 Font Size, Letter & Line Space

-I can’t express enough how AMAZING these options are.
-Especially the letter spacing.
+I can’t express enough how AMAZING these options are—especially the letter spacing.

 Font Size: You can change it manually from here.
-I usually just adjust the size of my fonts from the canvas area.
+I usually adjust the size of my fonts from the canvas area.

 Letter Space: Some fonts have a considerable gap between each letter.
 This option will allow you to reduce the space between letters very quickly.
 It’s seriously a game-changer.